Azure-Samples/azure-search-multiple-regions/README.md

 ## Overview

-The templates create two billable [Azure AI Search](https://learn.microsoft.com/azure/search/search-create-service-portal) resources (Basic tier) in different regions. **You can't use the free tier for this sample.*
+The Bicep templates create two billable [Azure AI Search](https://learn.microsoft.com/azure/search/search-create-service-portal) services (Basic tier) in different regions. *You can't use the free tier for this sample.*

 The primary search service (westus2) handles indexing and query workloads under normal conditions.
 The secondary search service (westus3) serves as a failover copy.
 Azure Front Door monitors both regions with health probes and automatically routes traffic to the secondary region if the primary becomes unavailable.